pcraster/pcraster/documentation/pcraster_manual/sphinx/secimport.rst

-Only use this option if the output format is not required to be compatible with PCRaster software components because the created timeseries can not be read back as a timeinput series nor can be vizualized by Aguila.
+Only use this option if the output format is not required to be compatible with PCRaster software components because the created timeseries can not be read back as a timeinput series nor can be visualized by Aguila.

 The option will affect timeseries as such that: